-Spy v.Spy had their first performance at Sydney's Sussex Hotel, filling in for The Fast Cars, whose singer had unexpectedly taken ill.
+Spy v.Spy had their first performance at Sydney's Sussex Hotel, filling in for Fast Cars, whose singer had unexpectedly taken ill.
 From there the band developed a following for their distinctive brand of heavy rock.
 Dirty Pool management picked them up and they performed at many Sydney venues, particularly at the Sydney Trade Union Club, often supporting INXS.
 They also supported The Clash at the Capitol Theatre and U2 at the Sydney Entertainment Centre among others.

-In February 1982 the band recorded "Do What You Say /Table, Tea And Mix" at T.R.M. in Surry Hills, releasing it as their first single in April 1982 on Roger Greirson's independent Green label.
+In February 1982 the band recorded "Do What You Say / Table, Tea And Mix" at T.R.M. in Surry Hills, releasing it as their first single in April 1982 on Roger Greirson's independent Green label.
 This was followed by their first EP, 'Four Fresh Lemons' in August 1982, the 1,000 pressings selling out in just five days.
 The New Zealand release of 'Six Fresh Lemons', combined 'Four Fresh Lemons' with the A & B sides of their first single.
 These recordings were released under the name Spy vs Spy, but the band was forced to change its name to v.Spy v.Spy to avoid legal action from the publishers of MAD magazine, which included the comic strip "Spy vs. Spy".
 Their music became more straight forward hard rock for their Australian pub audiences who thrived on a diet of AC/DC, The Angels, Lime Spiders, Rose Tattoo and Radio Birdman.

 The band became prominent on the pub rock scene, performing high energy songs dealing with issues such as racism of any kind (particularly that against Indigenous Australians), drug addiction, homelessness, homophobia, sexual assault, child abuse and domestic violence.
 Shortly after the release of their debut EP, in early 1983, the band broke up.
 Bloxom briefly joined The Numbers in March 1983 but re-formed v.Spy v.Spy in July 1983, with Marcus Phelan (ex-The Numbers) joining as a second guitarist.
 Weiley became sick with hepatitis, confined to a hospital bed for months his illness plagued him until his death.
 Second guitarist Phelan left after the band's equipment was stolen while the band was at a social security meeting.